 After our first daughter, we tried unsuccessfully for 9 years to get pregnant again.
 We really wanted that second child to complete our little family.
 Both my husband and I really wanted another girl.
 We just didn’t see ourselves as a family with a boy.
 We loved everything about our little girl.

-In May of 2013 when our newest baby was about 2 months old, I was getting out of the shower when my leg completely gave out and I fell to the ground.
+In May of 2013, when our newest baby was about 2 months old, I was getting out of the shower when my leg completely gave out and I fell to the ground.
 I knew instantly I had broken something.
 I crawled into my bedroom and called my husband at work.
-Of course with him being a police officer, he told me to call 911.
+Of course, with him being a police officer, he told me to call 911.
 But I refused as I was butt naked lying on the floor and pretty sure I had broken my leg.
-So I crawled to the dresser and got dressed and waited on my husband to get home.
+I crawled to the dresser, got dressed, and waited on my husband to get home.
 The hospital later confirmed I had broken my pelvis!
-But the bad news was I had a very large mass that was probably cancer that had eaten through my bones and that’s what had caused it to break.
+But the bad news was I had a very large mass that was probably cancer.
+It had eaten through my bones, and that’s what had caused it to break.

-Fast forward to biopsy’s, bloodwork, MRIs times twenty, cat scans and some machine that had biohazard warnings everywhere, and a dye shot into my arm that made me glow – it was discovered I had a bone tumor that was not cancerous but very destructive and very rare.
-So my journey began with a large giant cell tumor basically eating my leg.
-In October of 2013 it was decided I would have surgery to remove the mass.
+Fast forward to biopsy’s, bloodwork, MRIs times twenty, cat scans, and some machine that had biohazard warnings everywhere, and a dye shot into my arm that made me glow – it was discovered I had a bone tumor that was not cancerous, but very destructive and very rare.
+So, my journey began with a giant cell tumor basically eating my leg.
+In October of 2013, it was decided I would have surgery to remove the mass.
 Unfortunately, this tumor is aggressive and has a history of returning.
-The surgery was a success but it had done a lot of damage to my pelvis and hip.
-I was sporting some new hardware, cement and cadaver bone.
+The surgery was a success, but it had done a lot of damage to my pelvis and hip.
+I was sporting some new hardware, cement, and cadaver bone.
 I’m so thankful for those who are so selfless and donate organs and bones and everything else after they pass.
-After surgery I was told they would monitor me every 3 months for 2 years, and then every 6 months for 5 years after that.
+After surgery, I was told they would monitor me every 3 months for 2 years, and then every 6 months for 5 years after that.

-Of course after I start my treatment, my wisdom teeth come in and cause all kind of problems.
+Of course, after I start my treatment, my wisdom teeth come in and cause all kinds of problems.
 About 4 shots in, I just feel terrible!
 I’m sick all the time and so tired.
 I just want to sleep.
-All 4 girls are in school fulltime and I was just struggling to get through the day.
-In January my shot was due at the end of the month and I had a pregnancy test in my closet.
+All 4 girls are in school full-time, and I was just struggling to get through the day.
+In January, my shot was due at the end of the month, and I had a pregnancy test in my closet.
 I thought maybe I should just take it.
-I give the praise to God for that nagging feeling to take that test before that next shot because it was a glowing positive.
+I give the praise to God for that nagging feeling to take that test before that next shot, because it was a glowing positive.
 I was in complete shock.
 My husband was blown away.
 All the years of trying and the medical treatment, it all hit me at once.
 I completely fell apart.
 The one thing my oncologist had told me was not to get pregnant, and here I was, very pregnant – about 12 weeks.
 I just didn’t understand how this could be.
 I was on birth control that I took religiously, and I hadn’t had a period in a year.

-He’s the light of my life and now I wish I could have a whole gaggle of boys.
+He’s the light of my life, and now I wish I could have a whole gaggle of boys.
 They are just so fun!
-My story could end here but it doesn’t!
+My story could end here, but it doesn’t!
 Once again, my cousin was pregnant and expecting a little boy.
 She was due 6 months after me.
-She was in a toxic relationship with a man who unfortunately was hooked on drugs.
+She was in a toxic relationship with a man who, unfortunately, was hooked on drugs.
 She had decided to parent this baby.
 I got a call late one night that her boyfriend had overdosed and passed away and she needed a place to go.
-I picked her and her little 5 month old baby up and brought them to our home.
-We had found out she was also pregnant with baby number 5 and she had decided she just couldn’t parent the kids.
+I picked her and her little 5-month-old baby up and brought them to our home.
+We had found out she was also pregnant with baby number 5, and she had decided she just couldn’t parent the kids.
 My husband and I knew we couldn’t do two babies so close together.
 My son was only about 11 months.
 I couldn’t do a 5-month-old at the same time.
-After much prayer we found the perfect family for him and we helped my cousin find a home for women while she waited to deliver baby number 5.
-On January 8th she went into labor and delivered a beautiful little boy.
+After much prayer, we found the perfect family for him and helped my cousin find a home for women while she waited to deliver baby number 5.
+On January 8th, she went into labor and delivered a beautiful little boy.
 He’s perfect in every way!
-After two days in the hospital we brought this sweet little guy home.
+After two days in the hospital, we brought this sweet little guy home.